doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

   * Inspect the *mysandbox.local* DNS zone
     * Navigate to *Start* > *Windows Administrative Tools* > *DNS*
     * Connect to the DNS Server on *adds1*.
-    * Click on *adds* in the left pane, then double-click on *Forwarders* in the right pane.
+    * Click on *adds1* in the left pane, then double-click on *Forwarders* in the right pane.
       * Verify that [168.63.129.16](https://docs.microsoft.com/en-us/azure/virtual-network/what-is-ip-address-168-63-129-16) is listed.
 This ensures that the DNS server will forward any DNS queries it cannot resolve to the Azure Recursive DNS resolver.
       * Click *Cancel*.
     * Navigate to *adds1* > *Forward Lookup Zones* > *mysandbox.local* and verify that there are *Host (A)* records for *adds1*, *jumpwin1*, *jumplinux1* and *mssqlwin1*.